gsi-upm/soba/docs/projects/seba/restApi.rst

 .. admonition:: GET /api/seba/v1/occupants/{id}/fire

-  Returns the positions... que ve el agente donde hay fuego.
+  Returns the positions in the field of vision of the agent where there is fire.

     Result: